 At the age of thirteen, Ken Giles began working in his uncle’s grocery, Erikson’s Market, on Greenwood.
 And in 1955, Ken Giles purchased his first grocery, a local location of the Independent Grocers Alliance, and he renamed the business Ken Giles IGA.
 Sixty-three years later, Ken Giles IGA is Ken’s Market, there is a second Ken’s Market in Queen Anne, and the Giles clan also owns and operates Marketime Foods in Fremont.

 Ken Giles’s passion for groceries grew with his family, and the Giles still run their groceries, along with modern convenience, with the same passion for quality and selection and serving their communities.

 Ken’s Markets and Marketime Foods also strive to provide the freshest seafood when in season and, out of season, the freshest tasting wild-caught previously frozen seafood.

 Ken’s Markets and Marketime Foods continue their commitment to supporting their communities and other local businesses in their bakery departments.
 Many local bakeries deliver their goods to Ken’s and Marketime fresh daily.
-Examples include breads from the , bagels from , and pastries from .
+Examples include breads from the Essential Baking Company, bagels from Bagel Oasis, and pastries from Little Rae’s.